 ACS is a term that encompasses several conditions: unstable angina (UA), non-ST segment elevation myocardial infarction (NSTEMI); ST segment elevation myocardial infarction (STEMI); and sudden cardiac death due to myocardial infarction.
 Cardiac chest pain, or angina, is the typical symptom.
 In ACS, the chest pain is usually new or progressing compared with prior chest pain.
 It may increase in frequency, severity, or duration, or occur at rest.
 Angina that is predictable, exertional, and resolves with rest or nitroglycerin is referred to as stable angina.
 Stable angina is not ACS.
 The above patient appears to have a history of stable angina, but is now presenting with unstable angina.

 Many individuals will experience ACS without significant chest discomfort.
-This is especially common among elderly persons, women, and those with diabetes mellitus, all of whom often ...
+This is especially common among elderly persons, women, and those with diabetes mellitus, all of whom often experience ...